Orges Shehi: Managerial career

 On 5 July 2018, Shehi was presented as the new coach of Skënderbeu for the 2018–19 season.
-He made his senior managerial debut on 12 August where he oversaw Skënderbeu to a 3–2 win over Laçi in the 2018 Albanian Supercup match, thus winning his first silverware as manager.
-Five days later, Shehi managed his first match in the Albanian Superliga, the opening match of the 80th championship against Partizani, with Skënderbeu winning 1–0 thanks to an injury-time penalty scored by Gjergji Muzaka.
+He made his senior managerial debut on 12 August 2018, leading Skënderbeu to a 3–2 win over Laçi in the 2018 Albanian Supercup match.
+Five days later, he managed his first Albanian Superliga match, with Skënderbeu defeating Partizani 1–0 through an injury-time penalty by Gjergji Muzaka.